react-prime/create-react-prime/README.md

 ## Options

-All options are optional.
-If no options are given, the CLI will prompt a question for the missing required arguments.
+Passing options to the CLI is optional!
+The CLI will prompt questions for any missing required options.

 <table>
   <tr>